univention/intercom-service/docs/installation.rst

 .. highlight:: console

-You can install the :program:`ICS` app like any other app with Univention App Center.
+You can install the app |ICS_p| like any other app with Univention App Center.

 UCS offers two different ways for app installation: